RVCC-IDMX/template-vsc-profile/README.md

 # VS Code Profile Assignment

-**Objective**: Import and activate the `wdi.code-profile` file to set up your VS Code environment for web development.
+**Objective**: Import and activate a VS Code profile specifically designed for web development with essential extensions and settings.

+## What You'll Accomplish

+By completing this assignment, you will:
+- Import and activate a professional VS Code profile for web development
+- Set up essential extensions: HTMLHint, Live Server, and Stylelint
+- Download and integrate project assets from external sources
+- Test your development environment with Live Server

 ## Why Use This Profile?

 This profile contains both essential extensions and optimized settings for web development.

-### Extensions Included

-This profile includes three essential extensions that every web developer should have:

-### 1. HTMLHint
+**Extensions Included:**
-- **What it does**: Analyzes your HTML code and flags errors, bad practices, and accessibility issues
+- **HTMLHint** - Analyzes your HTML code and flags errors, bad practices, and accessibility issues
-- **Why web developers need it**: Catches common HTML mistakes before they become problems (missing alt attributes, unclosed tags, invalid markup).
-Professional web developers use linters to maintain code quality and ensure websites work properly across all browsers and devices.

-### 2. Live Server
-- **What it does**: Creates a local web server with live reload functionality
+- **Live Server** - Creates a local web server with live reload functionality
-- **Why web developers need it**: See your HTML/CSS/JavaScript changes instantly in the browser without manually refreshing the page.
-This speeds up development workflow and testing during web development.

-### 3. Stylelint
-- **What it does**: Analyzes your CSS/SCSS code for errors, enforces coding standards, and suggests improvements
+- **Stylelint** - Analyzes your CSS/SCSS code for errors and enforces coding standards
-- **Why web developers need it**: Prevents CSS errors, maintains consistent code style, and helps you write better, more maintainable stylesheets.
-Essential for professional CSS development, especially when working in teams or on large projects.

-### Settings Included

-This profile also includes carefully configured settings that:
-- **Enable auto-formatting** on save to keep your code clean
-- **Set consistent indentation** (4 spaces) for all file types
-- **Configure Git integration** for easier version control
-- **Optimize file handling** with auto-save and whitespace cleanup
-- **Set up proper validation** for HTML, CSS, and JavaScript
-- **Configure Live Server** with appropriate defaults for local development

-These settings create a professional development environment that follows industry best practices.
+**Settings Included:** Auto-formatting on save, consistent indentation, Git integration, and optimized validation for HTML, CSS, and JavaScript.

 ## Instructions